VISA to Taiwan

 • Yes.
 It is impossible for you to enter Taiwan without a VISA.

 • All ETA required to apply for a J-Visa (Resident Visa) before coming to Taiwan.
 It takes 2-6 weeks to issue a VISA.
-Ms. Charlie Cheng, FSE U.S. Program Manager, will send out the VISA Application Instruction in mid-late May.
+EMI & International Project Team will send out the VISA Application Instructions in mid-late May.

-• For more VISA application instructions, please wait for Ms. Charlie Cheng's email.
-You will receive a list from her, on which you can find a TECO office near your location.
+• For more VISA application instructions, please wait for the EMI & International Project Team's email.
+You will receive a list from us, on which you can find a TECO office near your location.

 • ◆ Passport - it must have more than six months before expiry.